emporous/examples/IPMI/README.md

 ## 1. Build your image

-` sudo podman run --privileged -v .:/profile ghcr.io/uor-framework/examples/archiso:latest mkarchiso -v -w /tmp -o /profile/out /profile`
+` sudo podman run --privileged -v .:/profile ghcr.io/emporous/examples/archiso:latest mkarchiso -v -w /tmp -o /profile/out /profile`

 If you're following on from our last OS demo, you may notice this image is a bit smaller!
 This is because we're using only the necessary packages for our node.

 ## 2. Mount the image

-We'll be mounting its contents so UOR can read it.
+We'll be mounting its contents so Emporous can read it.

 `sudo mount -o loop /full/path/to/out/archlinux-baseline-date.iso /mnt/iso`